Crystal Hudson: Personal life

 Hudson is openly gay, and lives in Prospect Heights with her partner, political strategist Sasha Neha Ahuja.
 Hudson served as the primary caregiver for her mother, who suffered from Alzheimer's disease, until she died in April 2021.
+Hudson and her wife became parents to a baby girl in 2023.
+Hudson noted that "For a city council that is majority women, I think now we have more mothers than we’ve ever had."